Jump in the Line (Shake, Senora)

-Later renditions
+Other renditions

 Woody Herman and his Third Herd recorded Kitchener's song in 1952 for Mars Records; Herman's band recorded it live that same year with the title "Jump in Line."
-Lord Invader released a cover of the song on the Folkways Label in 1955, titled "Labor Day (Jump in the Line)".
+Lord Invader released a cover of the song on the Folkways label in 1955, titled "Labor Day (Jump in the Line)".
 His rendition reached mento star Lord Flea, who in turn recorded a version based on Lord Invader's interpretation.
 It was released on August 1, 1958, by Capitol Records.

-Flea's version inspired Harry Belafonte, who released his own take on November 17, 1961 (credited to his pseudonym Raymond Bell on the disc label).
-It was included on the album Jump Up Calypso, and was later recorded by Lord Fly and Joseph Spence in 1958.
+The song was recorded by Lord Fly and Joseph Spence in 1958.
+Fly's version inspired Harry Belafonte, who released his own take on November 17, 1961 (credited to his pseudonym Raymond Bell on the disc label).
+It was included on the album Jump Up Calypso.

-Perhaps its most memorable appearance is in the 1988 Tim Burton comedy horror film Beetlejuice during the movie's end.
-This occurrence would later resurface in the Broadway musical stage adaptation in 2019 as the finale.
+Perhaps its most memorable appearance is in the 1988 Tim Burton comedy horror film Beetlejuice, during the movie's end.
+This occurrence later appeared in the Broadway musical stage adaptation in 2019 as the finale.
+The song was later used in the first episode of the Adult Swim conspiracy theory/dramedy series Common Side Effects.

-In 1998, the song was covered by American swing band the Cherry Poppin' Daddies for the soundtrack to David Zucker's comedy film BASEketball.
-A decade later, the song was performed by Samuel E. Wright, Kevin Michael Richardson, Rob Paulsen, Jim Cummings, Alvin Chea, Oren Waters, Rick Logan and Chris Garcia in The Little Mermaid: Ariel's Beginning.
-The song was sampled by Pitbull as "Shake Señora" off the 2011 album Planet Pit.
-That same year, a 2004 recording of the song by Karl Zero and The Wailers (released on Zero's album, HiFi Calypso) was used in Diary of a Wimpy Kid: Rodrick Rules.
+Belafonte's rendition of the song is featured in the 2010 dancing video game Just Dance 2.

+A cover of the song by Karl Zéro & The Wailers was used in Diary of a Wimpy Kid: Rodrick Rules.

-The track appears in Just Dance 2 from its original artist.
-This song was also featured in Uncle Dane's return video Impractical Engineering.
-This song would also appear in Paddington 2's end credits.
-Harry Belafonte's rendition of the song went viral on video-sharing app TikTok in August 2019.
+Belafonte's rendition of the song went viral on video-sharing app TikTok in August 2019, without showing a significant increase in sales.

 The song inspired the 1962 Gary U.S. Bonds hit single "Twist, Twist Senora".

-In 2009, in season 8 of Dancing with the Stars, Steve Wozniak and Karina Smirnoff danced a Samba with this song, that got a 10 out of 30, the second lowest score in the history of the show.
-It was the only dance that got 3s or less and was not the celebrity's final dance.
-Other celebrities and professionals danced a Samba to this song in other seasons, such as Ricki Lake in 2011 who got a 30.
+Rock band Ash released a cover in April 2025.